 We decided to change it up a little bit though and make our list all nonfiction books.
 We love sharing great nonfiction books so putting together an A to Z list of nonfiction books was a lot of fun.

-This list contains a little bit of everything.
+This list of nonfiction books from A to Z contains a little bit of everything.
 It includes WWII books, books about animals, science type books, memoirs, interesting history, and more.

 We hope you find some great nonfiction books to add to your to be read list!
 And yes we may have cheated on a few of the book titles since it can be a little hard to find a book that begins with Q, X, or Z.